Orkney & Shetland

 For the purpose of carrying out the valuation of non-domestic properties the whole of Scotland is divided into valuation areas, each with its own assessor.
 It is the duty of the assessor to value all non-domestic lands and heritages within his area (with some notable exceptions such as agricultural lands and buildings) and enter these subjects and their valuations in the Valuation Roll.

-A new valuation roll is made up every five years and in the intervening period it is maintained by adding new properties coming into existence, deleting properties which have ceased to be rateable and, where appropriate, making alterations to entries.
+A new valuation roll is made up every three years and in the intervening period it is maintained by adding new properties coming into existence, deleting properties which have ceased to be rateable and, where appropriate, making alterations to entries.
 The local authority then applies the non-domestic rate laid down annually by the Scottish Executive to the rateable value, adjusts for any reliefs or exemptions due, and thus calculates the rates bill.

 The duty of the assessor is confined to valuing the property and entering it in the Valuation Roll.
 The calculation and levying of the rates bill is the duty of the appropriate local authority, normally acting through its Finance or Financial Services Department.

 The Valuation Roll is a public document and each entry in the Roll includes the names of proprietors, tenants and occupiers and the Rateable Value which has been set by the Assessor.
+Rateable Values are reviewed every three years at a General Revaluation, the last such Revaluation took place on 1 April 2023.
+Between Revaluations, Rateable Values generally remain unchanged until the next Revaluation - unless alterations have taken place to the property.

 Valuation Notice